-Mastiffs look like a very aggressive dog breed but believe it or not, most of the Mastiff breeds are calm and peaceful.
+Mastiff dogs look very aggressive but believe it or not, most of the Mastiff breeds are calm and peaceful.
 The reason behind their aggressive behavior is the way they are raised and trained.

-Other than some specific countries where they have been used for fighting purposes, they have been used as a pet dog and guardians.
+Other than in some specific countries where they have been used for fighting purposes, they have been used as pet dogs and guardians.

-Today, we are going to list the Top 10 Mastiff Breeds which are either popular in their origin country or around the world.
+In this article, you’ll find the top 10 Mastiff Breeds which are either popular in their origin country or around the world.

 So, let’s explore the 10 best Mastiff breeds below.